adjust/marmalade_sdk/README.md

 **Important**: By using this approach for deep linking support in iOS, you will support deep linking handling for devices which have **iOS 8 and lower**.
 Starting from **iOS 9**, Apple has introduced universal links for which, at this moment, there's no built in support inside the Marmalade platform.
-In order to support that, you would need to edit the natively generated iOS project in Xcode (if possible) and add support to handle universal links from there.
+To support this, you would need to edit the natively generated iOS project in Xcode (if possible) and add support to handle universal links from there.
 If you are interested in finding out how to do that on the native side, please consult our [native iOS universal links guide][universal-links-guide].

 ### <a id="deeplinking-reattribution">Reattribution via deep links

-Adjust enables you to run re-engagement campaigns with usage of deep links.
-For more information on how to do that, please check our [official docs][reattribution-with-deeplinks].
+Adjust enables you to run re-engagement campaigns by using deep links.
+For more information on this, please check our [official docs][reattribution-with-deeplinks].

-If you are using this feature, the adjust SDK supports this feature out of the box and no additional setup in your app's code is needed.
+The adjust SDK supports this feature out of the box and no additional setup is needed in your app's code.

 [dashboard]:   http://adjust.com
 [adjust.com]:  http://adjust.com